 So many strangers have now become firm friends due to the politician's and soldier's legacy.
 Bumping into men who—without being asked or seeking recompense—care for his grave now becomes something of a reunion for Veronique.

 "The selfless devotion of Denis Lenihan who has kept Michael's grave for years.
 Two others, both former army men, James and Ronnie helped Denis out with cleaning the grave and bringing fresh flowers every week.

 "I suppose what I do appears more spectacular because it comes from a foreigner but their work shouldn't go unnoticed.
 Now other people are placing flowers on his grave."

 Since her first trip to Dublin, she has become involved in a campaign to Save Moore Street and preserve it as a National Monument.
 These are the houses where the leaders of the 1916 Rising took shelter when they had to evacuate the GPO and where they made the decision to surrender.
 It is hoped to create an interpretive center out of the houses.

 "The Hewitt sisters at Rosary Florists do a great job for me on preparing the floral arrangements for Collins's grave.
 It happens sometimes that I ring them early in the morning saying: 'Sorry to ring you so early but I woke up this morning knowing that Michael needed something, can you have a few red roses delivered to the grave asap?' and there is never a problem.

 "Usually I realize in an afterthought that the day is a date of some significance in his life."

 Mary Hewitt said that visitors to the grave and callers to the florists are intrigued by the French woman's commitment to the memory of Collins and her devotion to his legacy.
-A legacy which has formed a part of modern-day Irish politics.
+A legacy that has formed a part of modern-day Irish politics.